 A good fishmonger at your local grocery store can help you with the pin bones and skin.
 Don’t be shy to ask for help!

-Be sure to drizzle non-fatty fish with extra virgin olive oil.
-It helps keep it moist.
+Drizzle non-fatty fish with extra virgin olive oil to help keep the fish moist.

-Sprinkle dried herbs on the fish before it is cooked as they need to re-hydrate.
+If using dried herbs, sprinkle on the fish before cooking, as they need to re-hydrate.

 Base Recipe Variations